All golfers have heard the well-worn phrase about putting – “You drive for show but you putt for dough.”

 As a rule of thumb, at all levels of the game, the number of putts a golfer takes during a round will make up approximately 40% of their total score.

-This percentage is of course variable depending on how you are playing but however you slice it, the number of putts you take to complete a round is going to be a key determining factor in what your score will be.
+This percentage of course varies depending on how you are playing but however you slice it, the number of putts you take per round is going to be a key determining factor in what your score will be.

 |HANDICAP||AVG.
 PUTTS PER ROUND||AVG.
 SCORE|

 The data shows that to break 100 you need to have 36 putts per round on average.
 To break 90 you will need to take only 34 putts a round while to break 80 takes 32 putts per round.
 Pros breaking 70 will only take 28 putts a round.
 34 putts or less per round must therefore be judged good putting for the average golfer.

 However, to assess whether you are putting well or not compared to your peers you should not now simply compare the number of putts you take per round to these averages.